slayerzeroa/blockchain/README.txt

-Life is too short, We need to be an Webermensh.
+Life is too short, We need to be an Webermensch.
 Life is sometimes difficult, We need to win in our life.
 Time is going everyday, We need to understand it.